 shown success in the smaller businesses, we were able to raise money in the capital markets-through IPOs and bond offerings—and then get into more complex, capital-intensive enterprises.
 We did it slow, but sure.

 Success doesn't happen overnight.
 It's the small successes achieved day by day that build a company.
 So, don't be impatient or focused on immediate financial rewards.
 I only started flying business class when I got too fat to fit in the economy seats.
 And I even wore a used overcoat while courting my wife-it came from my ukay-ukay business.
-Thank God
+Thank God Elizabeth didn't mind the mothball smell of my overcoat or maybe she wouldn't have married me.

 No comments: